 - forest or farm road construction or maintenance at the site or on contiguous lands

-How Does the Program Maintain Compliance with the Surface Mining Act?
+How is Compliance with the Surface Mining Act maintained?

 If the mine is found to be out of compliance with the law, a notice of correction is issued.
 Program staff work with the miners to fix the problem.
 If the miners do not correct the issues, further formal notice is given and enforcement may occur.
 Penalty for not fixing problems with a site may lead to stop work orders, civil penalties, and (or) fines.